wp-plugins/wp-live-chat-support/readme.txt

 = Pro add-on =
 * Initiate live chats with online visitors
 * Chat to more than one visitor at a time
-* Access historical chat records
+* Access historical live chat records
 * Set up your user profile
 * Add your company logo to the live chat window
 * Add your photo to the live chat window